 Generals: Each team picks a General, whom they must protect the with their lives.
 Teams can respawn as usual, but the General cannot.
 Once he dies, the game is over.
 You must make the tough strategical decision to send men to assassinate the enemy's General, or keep them back to protect your own.

-Total Defense: In war the supplies are key, and in Suburban Warfare this is no different.
-One team is tasked with hiding and protecting one or two medical boxes inside their base.
-The opposing team must make it across the arena, infiltrate the enemy territory, capture the boxes, and make it back to their starting base.
+Total Defense: In war the supplies are key, and in Urban Warfare this is no different.
+One team is tasked with hiding and protecting one or two medical boxes inside our immense red hospital building.
+The opposing team must make it across the arena, infiltrate the building, capture the boxes, and make it back to their starting base.
 It takes rock solid strategy, teamwork, and lots of skill to attack or defend.
 Once the boxes are secured by either side, the game is flipped around and the roles are reversed.

 Decode: Unlike Search and Destroy, the bomb has already been planted!
 This game is a race to set up a defense or mount an offense.
 Both teams start behind their base, and the bomb is ticking.
 One team's goal is to get to the bomb and stop it from blowing up by decoding a lengthy sequence.
 The other team's goal is to stop them and allow the bomb to explode.